Theatre: A Funny Thing Happened on the Way to the Forum

 Nonverbal Miscommunication: Pseudolus pretends to be a fortune-teller, while Hysterium pantomimes the correct responses behind the subject's back.
 Or tries to, anyway.

 (Hysterium pantomimes muscles)

 (Hysterium pantomimes a girl sticking her hip out.)

-Someday This Will Come in Handy: Among the really few skills of Pseudolous there's the absolute mastery of a peculiar form of sign language, spoken by a really small population of mute amazons, casually picked from his mute nanny as a kid.
-Guess who is, and what language speaks his Love at First Sight, Gymnasia the Silent?
+Someday This Will Come in Handy: Among the really few skills of Pseudolous there's the absolute mastery of a peculiar form of sign language, spoken by a small population of mute amazons (on the "Island of Silent Women"), one of whom was his nanny as a kid.
+Guess where his Love at First Sight comes from and what language she uses — Gymnasia the Silent!

 Suicide as Comedy: When Hero first learns that Philia has been sold, he tries to stab himself, only to miss (he gets the part of the toga under his arm instead).
 He tries again a minute later, only for Pseudolus to snatch the dagger and tell him to knock it off.

 Also spoofed when it turns out it's against Roman law to commit suicide.
 You get the death penalty.